-- 1. Major Defence equipment acquisition projects (Major Projects) continue to be the subject of parliamentary and public interest.
-This is due to their high cost and contribution to national security, and the challenges involved in completing them within the specified budget and schedule, and to the required capability. - 2.
-The Australian National Audit Office (ANAO) has reviewed 26 of Defence's Major Projects in this twelfth annual report (2017-18: 26).
-The Major Projects Report (MPR) reviews overall issues, risks, challenges and complexities affecting Major Projects and also reviews the status of each of the selected Major Projects, in terms of cost, schedule and forecast capability.
-The objective of the report is 'to improve the accountability and transparency of Defence acquisitions for the benefit of Parliament and other stakeholders.' - 3.
-The Capability Acquisition and Sustainment Group (CASG) within the Department of Defence (Defence), manages the process of bringing new capabilities into service.3 As at 30 June 2019, Defence was managing 205 active major and minor capital equipment projects worth \$132 billion, with an in-year budget of \$8.6 billion.4 Defence capitalised some \$8.6 billion from these projects in 2018-19.5 - 4.
-The February 2016 Defence White Paper established the Australian Government's priorities for future capability investment for the next 20 years and provided for additional spending of over \$29 billion across the next decade.
-The 2019-20 Defence Portfolio Budget Statements indicated that the Defence budget would grow to approximately \$200 billion over the coming decade, for investing in Defence capability.
-The Government commenced its \$89 billion investment in Australia's future shipbuilding industry in April 2017, and on 29 June 2018 announced Second Pass Approval of the \$35 billion Future Frigate program.
+1. Major Defence equipment acquisition projects (Major Projects) continue to be the subject of parliamentary and public interest.
+This is due to their high cost and contribution to national security, and the challenges involved in completing them within the specified budget and schedule, and to the required capability.

+2. The Australian National Audit Office (ANAO) has reviewed 26 of Defence's Major Projects in this twelfth annual report (2017-18: 26).
+The Major Projects Report (MPR) reviews overall issues, risks, challenges and complexities affecting Major Projects and also reviews the status of each of the selected Major Projects, in terms of cost, schedule and forecast capability.1 The objective of the report is 'to improve the accountability and transparency of Defence acquisitions for the benefit of Parliament and other stakeholders.'2

+3. The Capability Acquisition and Sustainment Group (CASG) within the Department of Defence (Defence), manages the process of bringing new capabilities into service.3 As at 30 June 2019, Defence was managing 205 active major and minor capital equipment projects worth \$132 billion, with an in-year budget of \$8.6 billion.4 Defence capitalised some \$8.6 billion from these projects in 2018-19.5

+4. The February 2016 Defence White Paper established the Australian Government's priorities for future capability investment for the next 20 years and provided for additional spending of over \$29 billion across the next decade.
+The 2019-20 Defence Portfolio Budget Statements indicated that the Defence budget would grow to approximately \$200 billion over the coming decade, for investing in Defence capability.6 The Government commenced its \$89 billion investment in Australia's future shipbuilding industry in April 20177, and on 29 June 2018 announced Second Pass Approval8 of the \$35 billion Future Frigate program.9 Further, on
-Defence states that CASG 'purchases and maintains military equipment and supplies in the quantities and to the service levels that are required by Defence and approved by Government'.
-Department of Defence, About CASG [Internet], Defence, available from http://www.defence.gov.au/casg/AboutCASG/ [accessed 30 October 2019].